dorneanu/smalisca/README.rst

     :: INFO         Wrote results to fakebanker.sqlite
     :: INFO       Finished scanning

-Also have a look at the :ref:`parsing page <page-parsing>` for further information.
+Also have a look at the `parsing page <http://smalisca.readthedocs.org/en/latest/parsing.html>`_ for further information.

 Analyzing